placeofexit/placeofexit.github.io/_posts/2016-12-09-the-philosophers-zombie.md

 "Surely, zombie, it can't be so simple," [[Chancellor]].
 "For there are many more ways that your apple and ivy are alike than mere greenness: they are both types of vegetation, both living things.
 The likeness that you are proposing is far too broad to satisfy what the philosophers are after."

 "Of course, you are right, Chancellor...
 "That may be Chancellor, and certainly it helps that there are many more green things than apples and ivy.
-I would not know what was green and what was not if the likeness of the apple and ivy had not also been extended (by way of the philosophers) to onion-grass and pond-scum, frogs and grasshoppers, jade and emerald (although I hear this may change // all subject to change).
+I would not know what was green and what was not if the likeness of the apple and ivy had not also been extended (by way of the philosophers) to onion-grass and pond-scum, frogs and grasshoppers, jade and emerald (although I understand that these are subject to change).
 The more things that I learned to call 'green,' the more differences I found between them, and the clearer my understanding of 'greenness' became.
 There are many ways that apples and ivy may be compared, but there seems to be only one way in which all green things are alike---and this, it seems quite simple, is their greenness.
 Now that I know how all these things are alike, I can encounter greenness in the world."

 [[objection, includes idea that there is some feeling, some innate impression that *is* greenness, more than their likeness]]